(Redirected from Pedro Martinez)

 In 2000, Pedro Martinez's WHIP (the number of hits and walks allowed per inning) was 0.74, breaking a 77-year-old record set by Walter Johnson.
 The American League slugged just .259 against him.
 Martinez became the only starting pitcher to have more than twice as many strikeouts in a season (284) than hits allowed (128).

 In 1999 and 2000 Martinez allowed 288 hits, 597 strikeouts, 69 walks and a 1.90 ERA in 430 innings.
-Some statisticians believe that under the circumstances - with lefty-friendly Fenway Park as his home field, in a league with a DH, during the highest offensive period in baseball history - this performance represents the peak for any pitcher in baseball history.
+Some statisticians believe that under the circumstances - with lefty-friendly Fenway Park as his home field, in a league with a DH, during one of the highest offensive periods in baseball history - this performance represents the peak for any pitcher in baseball history.

 Though he pitched brilliantly while healthy, carrying a sub-2.00 ERA to the midpoint of the season, Martínez was injured for much of 2001 with a rotator cuff injury as the Red Sox slumped to a poor finish.
 He rebounded in 2002 to lead the league with a 2.26 ERA and 237 strikeouts, going 20-4.
 However, that season's American League Cy Young Award went to Barry Zito of the Oakland A's who had three more wins, despite a higher ERA, fewer strikeouts, and a lower winning percentage.
 Martínez became the first pitcher in history to lead his respective league in these categories and not win the Cy Young Award.
 Pedro had skipped his last start in 2002, after the Red Sox had been eliminated from the postseason; some have suggested that this hurt him in the Cy Young voting.

 Martínez has come about as close to throwing a perfect game as possible without actually getting credit for it.
 On June 3, 1995, while pitching for Montreal, he retired the first 27 Padres hitters he faced to sail through nine innings of perfect pitching.
-However, the score was still tied 0-0 at that point and the game went into extra innings; Martínez surrendered a double to the 28th batter.
+However, the score was still tied 0-0 at that point and the game went into extra innings; after the Expos had scored in the top of the 10th, Martínez surrendered a double to the 28th batter, Bip Roberts.
+Mel Rojas then relieved him to get the final three outs.
 According to Major League Baseball rules, that meant that Martínez accomplished neither a perfect game nor a no-hitter.
 His was actually the second time this happened in Major League history, as Harvey Haddix accomplished a similar feat - taking a perfect game into extra innings - in 1959.
+Rich Hill would be next pitcher to take a no-hitter into extra innings, in 2017, but no one has done so with a perfect game since him.

 Martínez may have been more overpowering on September 10, 1999, when he beat the New York Yankees, 3-1.
 He faced just 28 batters while striking out 17 and walking none; only a solo home run by Chili Davis separated Martínez from a no-hitter (He had also hit leadoff hitter Chuck Knoblauch with a pitch, but he was then erased on a double play).
 Martínez had previously thrown a one-hitter against the Cincinnati Reds in 1997.